 I am a Senior Lecturer in Hispanic Studies.
 My main research focuses on literary and filmic accounts of Spanish and Galician travel, migration and exile in the US (especially in New York City).
 I am also working on graphic biographies of Galician intellectuals.
 In 2014, I published the monograph Spanish New York Narratives 1898–1936: Modernisation, Otherness and Nation with Legenda.
 I also co-translated an anthology by Welsh poet Ifor ap Glyn into Galician, published in the Galician poetry magazine Dorna (2014).
 I am co-editor of Galicia 21: Journal of Contemporary Galician Studies.

 I graduated with a BA in Filología Hispánica (Hispanic Studies) from the University of A Coruña and arrived in Bangor in 2005, where I completed a MA in European Studies and a PhD in Hispanic Studies.
 My PhD thesis, which analysed the presence of New York in early twentieth-century Spanish narrative, was awarded the first Publication Prize for the most distinguished thesis in Hispanic and Luso-Brazilian Studies given by the AHGBI (Association of Hispanists of Great Britain and Ireland) in 2012.

-I teach a wide range of modules on Hispanic Culture (both literature and cinema) and Spanish Language:
+I teach on a wide range of modules on Hispanic Culture (both literature and cinema) and Spanish Language:

 - LZS-1001 Advanced Spanish 1